-The Health Center's main building includes access areas used by the general public as well as research, academic and clinical space.
-The focus of this renovation is the building's research facility, major building systems and public areas.
+The Health Center's Main building includes access areas used by the general public as well as research, academic and clinical space.
+The focus of this renovation is the building's research facility and major building mechanical systems.
 The facility consists of seven floors, which house over 200 research labs and support space, and four floors of mixed use that include classrooms, student support spaces, operations support and mechanical spaces.
 Over the life of the building, no substantial renovations or upgrades have been undertaken.